Top 29 Japanese Fashion Trends In 2022

 E-girl

-The E-girl aesthetic exists (and it is growing fast) driven by a vibe and style that can’t be mistaken with anything else.
+The E-girl aesthetic clothing is growing fast in popularity, driven by a vibe and style that can’t be mistaken with anything else.

 Introduced in the 2000s fashion, the current E-girl concept reflects the modern lifestyle of the early ‘electronic girls,’ but through the lens of K-Pop fashion and rave cultures.